-Mr. Kravas' personal goals required him to meet a service line defined profitability growth goal for intermodal, an intermodal volume growth target and a cost reduction target relating to intermodal.
+Mr. Kravas' personal goals required him to meet a service line defined profitability growth goal for intermodal, an intermodal volume growth target and a goal related to the amount of drayage performed by our trucking subsidiary, Comtrak Logistics, Inc. ("Comtrak").
 The service line defined profitability growth goal for intermodal had a target incentive of \$18,000 and the other two goals had a target incentive of \$9,000 each, making Mr. Kravas' total potential incentive related to personal goals \$36,000.
-The intermodal service line profitability growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if intermodal service line defined profitability was less than \$92.6 million and 100% of his target incentive if the intermodal service line defined profitability was less than \$92.6 million and therefore Mr. Kravas earned nothing under this goal.
-The intermodal volume growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if intermodal volume declined by more than 3% with 100% of his target incentive achieved if intermodal volume was flat and 200% of his target incentive achieved if intermodal volume grow by 3%.
-Intermodal volume declined by 4.7% and therefore Mr. Kravas earned nothing under this goal.
-The cost reduction goal was measured by a scale under which Mr. Kravas would not earn any incentive if certain selling, general and administrative ("SG&A") expenses were more than \$17.1 million with 100% of his target incentive achieved if these SG&A expenses were \$16.1 million and 150% of his target incentive achieved if these SG&A expenses were \$16.1 million and therefore Mr. Kravas earned 150% of this target incentive or \$13, 500.
-In addition, the Compensation Committee elected to give Mr. Kravas an additional bonus of \$16,500 in recognition of his superior contributions to the Company in a difficult economic environment.
-Mr. Kravas' total bonus related to personal goals was therefore \$30,000.
+Mr. Kravas also had the opportunity to earn more than his target incentive if he exceeded his goals.
+The intermodal service line profitability growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if intermodal service line defined profitability was \$75.1 million and 200% of his target incentive if the intermodal service line defined profitability was \$79.1 million.
+The intermodal service line profitability was more than \$79.1 million and therefore Mr. Kravas earned 200% of his target incentive or \$36,000 under this goal.
+The intermodal volume growth goal was measured by a scale under which Mr. Kravas would not earn any incentive if intermodal volume grew 5% and 200% of his target incentive achieved if intermodal volume grew by 10%.
+Intermodal volume grew by more than 10% and therefore Mr. Kravas earned 200% of his target incentive or \$18,000.
+The drayage goal was measured by a scale under which Mr. Kravas would not earn any incentive if Comtrak met only 30% of our drayage needs by year end, 100% of his target incentive if Comtrak met 40% of our drayage needs by year end and 200% of his target incentive if Comtrak met 50% of our drayage needs by year end and therefore Mr. Kravas earned 200% of this target incentive or \$18,000.
+Mr. Kravas' total bonus related to personal goals was therefore \$72,000.

 Each year our Compensation Committee sets an EPS target for our Company.
 Once the year is completed, Hub Group's earnings per share are compared against the EPS target.
 If we meet the EPS target, we pay the EPS portion of the award.
 If we do not meet our EPS target, we do not pay any cash incentive related to EPS or we pay a reduced incentive based on a sliding scale.
 In the same way, our executives can earn, also on a sliding scale, up to twice their EPS target incentive if we substantially exceed our EPS target.
-In light of the uncertain economic environment in 2009, our Compensation Committee decided to set two six month EPS targets rather than one twelve month EPS target.
-The target for the first six months was set in February and the target for the second six months was set in August.
-For the first six months of 2009, our sliding scale started at \$0.53.
-Our EPS target for the first six months of 2009 was set at \$0.64.
-Our executives could earn twice their EPS bonus was earned for this period.
-For the second six months of 2009, our sliding scale started at \$0.53.
-Our EPS target for the second six months of 2009 was set at \$0.64.
-Our executives could earn twice their EPS target incentive if we earned \$0.50.
-Our EPS target for the second six months of 2009 was set at \$0.64.
-Our executives could earn twice their EPS target incentive if we earned \$0.76 per share during the second six months of 2009.
-During the second six months of 2009 we earned \$0.52 per share and therefore no EPS bonus was earned for this period.
+For 2010, our sliding scale started at \$0.91 (our "2009 EPS").
+Our EPS target for 2010 was set at \$1.07, which represented an 18% increase over our 2009 EPS.
+Our executives could earn twice their EPS target incentive if we earned \$1.22 per share, which represented a 34% increase over our 2009 EPS.
+During 2010 we earned \$1.16 per share.
+Management recommended, and our Compensation Committee agreed, to exclude \$.01 of 2010 EPS when calculating the EPS incentive as it was due to a favorable state tax change.
+Based on our pre-approved sliding scale, our executives therefore received 150% of their EPS target incentive.